“Trust means that you trust someone but you keep them and keep them, but you have to trust them forever.” (Child 5 years old)

 - Why do we hold onto pain instead of choosing peace?

-Even the closest people in our lives can—and will—disappoint us.
+Even the closest people in our lives can and will disappoint us.
 Choosing to hold onto that pain is choosing to live in a fantasy rooted in the past.

 “If I make a food and someone trusts that the food is good and they try it and they like.
 Then they trust it always.
 Carrying someone else’s backpack because it’s too heavy.
 That’s trust!”
 (Child 7 years old)